 Overall I'm pretty happy with how things are panning out, and if all goes well, maybe she'll even be fully trained by the time we go to Australia (it would be amaaaazing not to have to lug too many diapers along!
 I know this probably all sounds excruciatingly slow and everything, and I know that some people go cold turkey to underwear, or use pull-ups, or a billion different methods that I have no clue about, but this slow gradual process has worked really well for us.
 I'm going to admit that it's more work than just changing her diaper, and requires a lot of time and patience, but it will pay off in the end.
 Slow and steady wins the race, right?!

-*update: we used this potty in white - I liked the height of it, the fact that it had a backrest, and the simple design.
-It's working great!
+*update: we initially used this training potty in white - I liked the height of it, the fact that it had a backrest, and the simple design.
+Now we've switched to this potty seat and love it so much!